Manchin Statement On Announcement Of Alaska Offshore Lease Sale

 “This announcement is a welcome step towards strengthening America’s energy security and realizing the benefits of the Inflation Reduction Act.
 Investing in and utilizing the abundant natural resources in our federal lands and water will help ensure we have the energy we need to power our nation and support our allies.
 We included this provision in the Inflation Reduction Act to unlock and unleash American energy and I am glad the Administration is following the law.
 The United States can produce energy cleaner than anywhere else in the world, and there has never been a more critical time to invest in American energy production.
 I look forward to the administration continuing to implement the Inflation Reduction Act’s all-of-the-above energy approach that will help keep energy affordable and reliable for all Americans,” said Chairman Manchin.

-The full announcement from the U.S. Bureau of Ocean Energy Management is available here.
+Read the full announcement from the U.S. Bureau of Ocean Energy Management here.